curiosag/StackOverflowStrategies/README.md

 - **LEGIT** Ask tactically, topics that may yield lots of up-votes.
 Personally never managed to do that, though.
 But question space of heavily grazed pastures like java is devoid of [low hanging fruits](https://stackoverflow.com/questions/1750435/comparing-java-enum-members-or-equals).
 Gone as are the days when your lifetime's desire for reputation could be satisfied by posting [one single question](https://stackoverflow.com/users/65374/user65374)

 - **LEGIT** Do as described before and answer your own question.
-Reserved for the [gods](https://stackoverflow.com/questions/18093928/what-does-could-not-find-or-load-main-class-mean), though.
-Or maybe not?
-Didn't try yet.
+Its acutally [encouraged](https://stackoverflow.blog/2011/07/01/its-ok-to-ask-and-answer-your-own-questions/).

 ---